16 Reasons to Choose a Career in Nursing

 8 | Nursing Is a Respected Field

 In 1999, Gallup started a decades-long survey to determine the most ethical and honest profession.
-In January 2023, Americans ranked nurses in the number one position for an impressive 23 years.
-The only year nurses were not in the top spot was following September 11, 2001, when firefighters earned the highest score.
+In January 2024, Americans ranked nurses in the number one position for an impressive 22 years in a row.

 In addition to ranking first, nurses earned the highest score to date in 2020 for honesty and ethics.
 In 2020, the ranking was four percentage points higher than the last recorded high in 2019.